mkiol/Jupii/README.md

 ## Description

-**Jupii** let you play audio, video and image files on any device on your local network that supports UPnP/DLNA.
+**Jupii** let you play audio, video and image files on any device on your local network that supports UPnP/DLNA, such as smart speaker, smart TVs, gaming consoles, and more.

-Here's a closer look at what it can do:

-- **Device Discovery:** Auto detect and connect with DLNA devices present in your local network, such as smart speaker, smart TVs, gaming consoles, and more
-- **Remote Control:** Play, pause, skip, seek, and adjust volume
-- **Local Content Playback:** Share your locally stored music, videos, and images with DLNA device on your network
-- **Internet Radio & Streaming:** Play multimedia content from online services such as: Internet radio, SomaFM channels, Icecast streams, FOSDEM videos, Bandcamp, SoundCloud, TuneIn stations, YouTube Music, radio.net
+In addition to the typical features you might expect from this type of application, **Jupii** also has some unique functionalities such as:

+- support many different internet services as media source (Bandcamp, SoundCloud, YouTube and many more)
+- live casting of video/audio from camera or microphone
+- screen mirroring (only on X11)
+- recorder that let you to extract music from internet radio streams

+This app can be used in two different UPnP/DLNA modes:

+- **Playback Control mode**: Using Jupii, you connect to the player device (e.g. smart speaker) and transfer media from your phone/computer to this device.
-- **Media Server Access:** Browse and play media files stored on UPnP Media Servers within your network
+- **Media Server mode**: Using your playback device (e.g. smart TV), you browse and play media files shared by Jupii.
-- **Camera & Microphone Casting:** Share real-time camera and microphone output
-- **Audio Playback Streaming:** Capture local audio playback and share it with DLNA device
-- **Screen Casting:** Mirror your device's screen
-- **Music Track Recording:** Capture and save your favorite music tracks, including those from Icecast streams, so you can listen to them offline
-- **Play Queue & Playlists:** Organize your media playback with customizable play queues and playlists

 ## How to install